Cass Bird: Publications

 In February, 2012, Bird released her book Rewilding with publisher Damiani.
 The book was shot over two weeks in the summers of 2009 and 2010, with its focus on the natural setting of an artists' community in Tennessee.
 Sally Singer of Vogue wrote the book's foreword.
 Singer introduces the book as "an exquisite and sly celebration of femininity of a very modern stripe."

 Personal life

-Bird and her wife, bookings agent Ali Bird, are mothers to two children, Leo and Mae.
+From 2003 to 2022, Cass Bird was in a relationship with bookings agent Ali Bird.
+Together, they have two children, Leo and Mae.

+In July 2023, Bird announced her relationship with Jenna Lyons on Instagram.